 Simulation Based First Aid Gallery

 The advantage of enhanced simulation based first aid training has to be experienced to be fully appreciated.
-Real First Aid facilitators understood the benefit of simulation training from the get-go when the company was established in late 2014, and their desire to spread the word is contagious.
-Simulation training is a first aid and CPR training revolution in Australia, with Real First Aid quickly becoming an industry leader highly recommended by employers and industry experts.
-Simulation first aid training is here to stay and Real First Aid is leading the way.
+Real Response facilitators understood the benefit of simulation training from the get-go when the company was established in late 2014, and their desire to spread the word is contagious.
+Simulation training is a first aid and CPR training revolution in Australia, with Real Response quickly becoming an industry leader highly recommended by employers and industry experts.
+Simulation first aid training is here to stay and Real Response is leading the way.

-What type of realistic simulations are developed at Real First Aid?
+What type of realistic simulations are developed at Real Response?

 - Dedicated actors and life-like props for enhanced reality